DCMill/Trajecta/README.md

 After some time, I had eventually found this paper: _Cell Polarity and Movement with Reaction-Diffusion and Moving Boundary: Rigorous Modeling and Robust Simulations_ by Shuang Lui et al. (2022).

-However, I'm not an expert so I can't understand these gargantuant behemoths:
+However, I'm not an expert so I can't understand these gargantuan behemoths:

 ![img.png](img.png)